 What will be fun to examine over the coming years is whether or not the shift in how this dynamic and complex relationship between people, processes, and technology changes.
 While it is unlikely that all ERP organizational change challenges will be solved by software or emerging technologies alone, let’s take a closer look at this question.
 What will emerging technologies (as well as those that have been around but have taken a while to be adapted) prove to contribute to successful ERP/business systems organizational change?

 Key Question #2: How Will Technology Impact “True Differentiators”?

 What will emerging technologies contribute to ERP vendors and their platforms in terms of what Nestell & Associates calls “true differentiators”?
-We’ve written a post about the value of system selection explaining that there is “only one right fit for each and every organization”.
-In our 12/23/2019 post “Private Equity Portfolio ERP Success: The Value of Enterprise Resource Planning (ERP) True Differentiators” we discuss how there is one best ERP solution for each and every unique organization.
-In this article, we emphasized how research strongly suggests that ERP systems and technology selection is a critical influence for a successful ERP organizational change project.
+We’ve written a post about the value of system selection explaining that there is “only one right fit for every organization”.
+Our 12/23/2019 post “Private Equity Portfolio ERP Success: The Value of Enterprise Resource Planning (ERP) True Differentiators” discusses how there is one best ERP solution for each unique organization.
+This article emphasized how research strongly suggests that ERP systems and technology selection are a critical influence for a successful ERP organizational change project.

 ERP vendors and Vendor Solutions